CFDs are leveraged products that incur a high level of risk. Know more

 • Increased scrutiny and regulation possibly preventing a company from accomplishing all its goals.

-• The dilemma of focusing on the short term to please day traders and others speculating over a short period versus taking a long term approach to accomplish the overall mission and vision of the company.
+• The dilemma of focusing on the short term to please day traders and others speculating over a short period versus taking a long term trading approach to accomplish the overall mission and vision of the company.

 Investing in Stocks